-- Non-profit coliving powerhouse, Co-Liv, began turning their numerous online meet-ups into podcasts.
+- Non-profit coliving organisation, Co-Liv, began turning their numerous online meet-ups into podcasts.
 Co-Liv’s meetup are a great way for you to deepen your coliving research.
 You can listen to The Co-Liv Podcast here.

 - The Go Out and Talk to Strangers, School of LYFE, The Humans Inside the Pods, WiFi Tribe, and CoCity podcasts have also hosted many players from around the coliving and real estate scene.

 - Conscious Coliving’s podcast, Coliving Conversations, shines a light on projects, people and places that are pioneering the coliving movement.
 The show will highlight common challenges and innovative solutions regarding: community, wellbeing, sustainability, technology, and business models of coliving.

 Looking for Support on Coliving Research & Reports?